-In our particular simulation of gang-scheduling, we make the following assumptions and scheduling strategies:
+In our particular implementation of gang-scheduling, we operate under the following conditions:

 - 1. Multiprogramming levels are kept at modest levels, in order to guarantee that the images of all tasks in a node remain in core.
 This eliminates paging and significantly reduces the cost of context switching.
-Furthermore, the time slices are sized so that the cost of the resulting context switches are small.
-More specifically, in our simulations, we use MPL $\leq 5$ , and CS (context switch overhead fraction) $\leq 5\%$ . - 2.
+Furthermore, the time slices are sized so that the cost of the resulting context switches are small. - 2.
 Assignments of tasks to processors are static.
 That is, once spatial scheduling is performed for the tasks of a parallel job, they cannot migrate to other nodes. - 3.
 When building the scheduling matrix, we first attempt to schedule as many jobs for execution as possible, constrained by the physical number of processors and the multiprogramming level.
 Only after that we attempt to expand a job, by making it occupy multiple rows of the matrix.
-(See jobs $J_4$ and $J_5$ in Figure 7.)

-4. For a particular instance of the Ousterhout matrix, each job has an assigned home row.
+(See jobs $J_4$ and $J_5$ in Figure 9.)
+Our results demonstrate that this approach yields better performance than trying the fill the matrix with already running jobs. - 4.
+For a particular instance of the Ousterhout matrix, each job has an assigned home row.
 Even if a job appears in multiple rows, one and only one of them is the home row.
 The home row of a job can change during its life time, when the matrix is recomputed.
-The purpose of the home row is described in Section 4.2.
+The purpose of the home row is described in Section 5.2.

 Gang-scheduling is a time-sharing technique that can be applied together with any prioritization policy.
-In particular, we have shown in previous work [7, 15] that gangscheduling is very effective in improving the performance of FCFS policies.
-This is in agreement with the results in [4, 17].
+In particular, we have shown in previous work [7, 15] that gang-scheduling is very effective in improving the performance of FCFS policies.
+This is in agreement with the results in [20].
 We have also shown that gang-scheduling is particularly effective in improving system responsiveness, as measured by average job wait time.
 However, gang scheduling alone is not as effective as backfilling in improving average job response time, unless very high multiprogramming levels are allowed.
 These may not be achievable in practice by the reasons mentioned in the previous paragraphs.
+Gang-scheduling also delivers additional benefits beyond the scope of performance.
+In particular, the gang-scheduling infrastructure can be used to implement the important feature of preemption.
+With preemption, the execution of a less important job is suspended to allow the execution of a more important job.
+Preemption is accomplished in gang-scheduling by simply removing all tasks of a job from the scheduling matrix.